 I-Incomplete.
-May be given only when the work of the course is substantially completed and when the completed portion of a student's work in the course is of passing quality.
+May be given only when the completed portion of a student's work in the course is of passing quality.
 When an Incomplete is assigned, a record must be maintained in the office of the department in which the grade was given.
 The record will include a statement of the reason for recording the Incomplete and an adequate guide for its removal, with a suggested final grade in the event of the departure or extended absence of the instructor from the campus.